titopuertolara/yolodash/README.md

 # YOLO and Dash
-combining plotly dash with python and yolo
+Combining plotly dash with python and yolo

-make sure your are using proper url or your webcam in cv2.capture
+Make sure your are using proper url or your webcam in cv2.capture

+requirements:

+_pip3 install dash

+_pip3 install jupyter-dash ( for notebook samaple)

+_pip3 install pytorch torchvision

 ![alt text](https://github.com/titopuertolara/yolodash/blob/main/Selection_092.png?raw=true)